| Appointments & Information

 Fax: (585) 338-7485

-We offer clinical Neurodiagnostic testing at Rochester General Hospital, Monday through Friday, 7:00 am - 3:30 pm.
+We offer clinical Neurology testing and diagnosis at Rochester General Hospital, Monday through Friday, 7:00 am - 3:30 pm.

 Carotid Ultrasound (CUS)